vysh9v-source/BREAST-CANCER-CLASSIFICATION/README.md

 # Breast Cancer Classification Using Machine Learning
 # DATSET
-Developed a breast cancer classification model using Python.
-Used the Breast Cancer dataset from scikit-learn.
+Built-in Breast Cancer Wisconsin Diagnostic Dataset from scikit-learn which has 569 samples and 30 features.
 # METHOD
 Performed data preprocessing and feature scaling.
 Split the dataset into training and testing sets.